Spread of premalignant mutant clones and cancer initiation in multilayered tissue: Introduction

-In this work, we study the spread of premalignant mutant fields in epithelial basal zones, and we examine the effect of the basal zone geometry on cancer initiation and field cancerization.
-Our main result determines the propagation speed of a premalignant mutant clone as a function of a small mutant selective advantage and the number of layers in the basal zone, which enables comparison of cancer evolution between different types of epithelial cancer.
+In this work, we study the spread of premalignant mutant fields in epithelial basal zones, and we examine the effect of basal zone geometry on the process of cancer initiation.
+Our main result determines the propagation speed of a premalignant mutant clone as a function of a small mutant selective advantage and the number of layers in the basal zone, which enables comparison of the evolutionary dynamics between different types of epithelial cancers.
 We employ a spatially explicit model of cell division and replacement, where cells live on a set of stacked two-dimensional integer lattices, representing a multilayered basal zone.
 The model dynamics are as follows: Cells of two types, normal and mutant, are arranged on the stacked lattices, with mutant cells dividing more frequently than normal cells.
 Upon cell division, one daughter cell stays put, and the other replaces a neighboring cell chosen uniformly at random.
-This model was originally suggested by Williams \& Bjerknes \cite{Williams72} in the context of a single two-dimensional epithelial basal layer, and it arose independently within the field of interacting particle systems as the {\em biased voter model}.
-Bramson and Griffeath \cite{BraGri81, BraGri80} showed in 1980-1981 that under this model, an advantageous mutant clone eventually assumes a convex, symmetric shape whose diameter grows linearly in time.
-The Bramson-Griffeath shape theorem extends naturally to our stacked-lattice setting, and it plays a key role in the derivation of our main result.
+This model was originally proposed by Williams \& Bjerknes \cite{Williams72} in the context of a single two-dimensional epithelial basal layer, and it arose independently within the field of interacting particle systems as the {\em biased voter model}.
+Bramson and Griffeath \cite{BraGri81, BraGri80} showed in 1980-1981 that under the biased voter model, an advantageous mutant clone eventually assumes a convex, symmetric shape whose diameter grows linearly in time.
+The Bramson-Griffeath shape theorem extends naturally to our stacked-lattice setting, and it plays a central role in the derivation of our main result.